 Students use their ID number for each purchase.
-Elementary students have a meal card with their ID number on it at school to use.
 When using the debit card system, parents can manage purchasing privileges.
 If parents do not specify accounts, students may use their debit card for meal or ala-carte items.

 A student may charge up to three (3) meals maximum (one charge per meal) as long as they establish and maintain a good credit history of making payments on their foodservice accounts.
 A student who has charged a meal may not charge or purchase "ala carte" item(s), including extra main entrees.
 Schools may deny a meal to a student who pays reduced or full price and who does not provide the required payment for that meal following three charged meals.
 The student and the parent are notified at least 24 hours in advance that future meals will be denied.
 All accounts must be settled by the end of a school year.